 Why should I evaluate my dog’s breathing rate at home?

 Checking your dog’s breathing rate at home can help detect potential illnesses early.
-It is especially important in dogs with chronic conditions and could be the difference between life and death in some cases.
+It is especially important in dogs with chronic conditions and could be fatal in some cases.

 Fast breathing through the nose could be an early sign that your dog may be developing heart issues.
 See your vet right away so you suspect there may be a problem so it doesn’t get worse.